nixworks/public/news/2012/09/20/index.md

 ##### Tim Pawlenty
 ### [Tim Pawlenty resigns as the co-chairman of Mitt Romney's electoral campaign.
 He is to head the Financial Services Roundtable in Washington, D.C.. ](/news/2012/09/20/tim-pawlenty-resigns-as-the-co-chairman-of-mitt-romney-s-electoral-campaign-he-is-to-head-the-financial-services-roundtable-in-washington.md)
-_Context: Financial Services Roundtable, Washington, D.C., Tim Pawlenty, Mitt Romney_
+_Context: Financial Services Roundtable, Tim Pawlenty, Mitt Romney, Washington, D.C._

 ##### University of Nebraska-Lincoln
 ### [A specialist in communication from the University of Nebraska-Lincoln says that the use of unmanned aerial vehicles in journalism will soon become widespread. ](/news/2012/09/20/a-specialist-in-communication-from-the-university-of-nebraskaalincoln-says-that-the-use-of-unmanned-aerial-vehicles-in-journalism-will-soo.md)